ipspace/netlab/docs/modules.md

 Network topology could refer to additional *configuration modules* that can be used to deploy routing protocols or network services in addition to initial device configuration.

+Module-specific parameters can be added to:

+* Node or link objects
+* Topology
+* **defaults** element in the topology, topology defaults, or global defaults.

+**Notes:**
+* Global module parameters will be merged with node-specific parameters (see *[merging default values](#merging-default-values)* for details).
+* Link-level module parameters will be copied into interface data.
+* Merging of node-level and interface-level parameters is performed in configuration templates.
-Module-specific data can be added to node- or link objects and will be propagated to the final node- and interface data structures.
-No further processing is performed on module-specific data when expanding network topology.
+* No further processing is performed on module-specific data when expanding network topology.

 ## Specifying Configuration Modules

-* The configuration modules used in a network topology are specified in **module** top-level element, for example:
+* The default configuration modules used in a network topology are specified in **module** top-level element, for example:

 ```
 module: [ ospf ]